ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 read and understand the file.

-The example values shown below are from the supplied sample RM-Python-config.ini file
+The example values shown below are from the supplied sample RM-Python-config.ini file The unifuzz64.dll/RMNOCASE is not needed for the example.

 [SQL]
 SQL_STATEMENT_1 =